MohidFarhan/MohidFarhan.github.io/_posts/2025-08-15-inside-the-atom-where-empty-space-teems-with-activity.md

 \Delta E=\frac{e^2}{12\pi \epsilon_0a_0^3}\frac{\pi^2\hbar e^2}{8m^2\epsilon_0c^3}In\left(\frac{1}{\alpha}\right)\approx5 \times10^{-5} eV
 $$

 Note that every single quantity in this expression is a known constant, and so plucking in all the constants gives you a reasonable order-of-magnitude value the change in energy due to empty space not being actually empty.
-Although this energy is a million times smaller than the ground energy of Hydrogen which was stated earlier, it is a measurable change which acts a undeniable and irrefutable proof that the vacuum is far from empty: it always jitters and its fingerprints are real and measurable.
+Although this energy is a million times smaller than the ground-state energy of Hydrogen which was stated earlier, it is a measurable change which acts as undeniable and irrefutable proof that the vacuum is far from empty: it always jitters and its fingerprints are real and measurable.
 So we just proved by both theory and experiment, that even empty space when quantized to a small enough scale, gives rise to fluctuations.
 If you constrain something to a small enough volume, the Heisenberg Uncertainty Principle allows it to acquire enough energy to produce particle-anti particle pairs.

 I hope you learned something new from today's blog, and I will be back soon with another interesting topic which is now, almost a century long mystery.